 The 2000s was also a decade in which the firm nurtured close relationships with large clients that sought the distinctive BCG approach across multiple projects.
 This was the beginning of the Transformation Practice, ensuring that clients achieved holistic change and also enabling the client organizations to continue to build capabilities.
 The enablement work that had been a hallmark of BCG from the very beginning was formalized in this decade as a key focus area and initiative.

-Consultants spent more time onsite with clients, and new communications technologies made them easily available at other times.
-As a result, the firm continued growing even during the Great Recession of 2008, tripling its revenues to $3 billion.
+Consultants spent more time on-site with clients, and new communications technologies made them readily available at other times.
+BCG invested early to manage the demands of this new reality and ensure that predictability, teaming, and open communication remained hallmarks of the firm.
+As a result, BCG continued growing even during the Great Recession of 2008, tripling its revenues to $3 billion.

-By the end of the 2000s, BCG had reached 4,400 employees and 67 total offices.
+By the end of the 2000s, BCG had reached 6,900 employees and 67 offices.